 Needless to say, her interiors and amenities are everything you’d expect from a name that is synonymous with luxury and elegance.
 Her extended length and 22ft beam allow us to offer a wide range of configurations.
 Hull number 1 has three massive staterooms and separate crew quarters that can be used for children or additional guests.

 Size was not our primary concern.
-You could sum up our approach as, ‘The Better, the Bigger’ and not the other way round.
+You could sum up our approach as, ‘Better is Bigger’ and not the other way round.
 Quality and efficiency have always been our guiding principles.

 The GB85 is essentially a man-made boat although robotics is playing an increasingly important role in our manufacturing process.
-Our 8-axis robot has enabled us to build larger and more complex parts with greater accuracy and won the award for ‘Innovation in a Production Process’ at the 2019 Boat Builder Awards.
+Our 8-axis robots have enabled us to build the moulds for larger and more complex parts with greater accuracy and, in 2019, we won the award for ‘Innovation in a Production Process’ at the Boat Builder Awards.

 But ultimately, the craftsmanship that has traditionally defined our brand rests in human hands and in the passion for perfection that motivates our team.

-The GB85 is built on an elongated version or our proprietary ‘V-Warp’ hull.
-Originally designed by our CEO Mark Richards in partnership with naval architect Andy Dovell, this refined version features a fine entry that flares amidships to roll the seas away from the yacht.
+The GB85 is built using our proprietary V-Warp technology.
+Our unique hull form was designed by our CEO Mark Richards in partnership with his team of naval architects and was informed by data from NASA and the US Navy.
+This elongated version features our characteristically fine entry that flares amidships to roll the seas away from the yacht.
 In Mark’s words, “With this hull form, the longer the boat, the better she’ll run!”